anjani-kunwar/Machine.Learning/README.md

-# A Tutorial for Machine Learners with simple code algorithms and explations
+# A Tutorial for Machine Learners with simple code , algorithms and explanations.